Exact Coordinate Descent for High-Dimensional Regularized Huber Regression: Computational Advancements

 \section{Computational Advancements}

 In this section, we present several computational strategies designed to improve the rate of convergence of our algorithm.
 We also establish theoretical guarantees to ensure the convergence of the proposed method.
-Throughout these sections, we omit the index $k$ for iterations.
+Throughout this section, we omit the pair of indices $(k,j)$.